Works ✏️ Vancouver

 Yet who doesn’t hope that a magical Fisherman of souls will pull us up from the inky deep?

 I wish all this religious stuff was true.
-But as I wrote elsewhere, I often feel like a fish swimming below, while the gods above make bargains in a cracked and golden sky.
+But I fear we’re like the fish swimming below, while the gods above make bargains in a cracked and golden sky.
+And while they sail off in a convivial convoy to the local sushi restaurant, and get drunk on sake.

 Not that I’m complaining.
-I think life is a wonderful adventure.
-Even the fractures hint at possibilities of unity.
+Even the fractures in our lives — what Tom Petty calls fault lines — hint at possibilities of unity.
 Or, as Leonard Cohen put it,

 There’s a blaze of light in every word / It doesn’t matter which you heard / The holy or the broken Hallelujah.

-Cohen’s “beauty and the moonlight” continue to overwhelm me.
+Cohen’s “beauty and the moonlight” sometimes overwhelm me.
 I just have no clue what it all means.
 And I doubt anyone else does, despite their claims to holy books and capitalized truths.

 You say I took the name in vain / I don’t even know the name / But if I did, well, really, what’s it to you?